Structural schemes for hamiltonian systems: The structural method for ODEs

-\begin{rem} For small values of $R$ (say $R=2$), we derive an explicit analytic expression for the structural equation.
-However, this becomes intractable for larger $R>4$, and so we compute the kernel and determine an orthogonal basis to automatically provide the $R$ structural equations (see \cite{CMM23} for details). \end{rem}

-At the end of the day, we get a set of $R$ structural equations $\SE[1], \dots, \SE[R]$, linearly independent, exact for polynomials up to degree $R+1$.
+remain exact for polynomials up to degree $R+1$. \rall{ \begin{remark} The relation \eqref{R_ZD_structural_equation} does not correspond to a multistep method.
+Indeed, only $Z_{n}$ and $D_n$ are given while $(Z_{n+r},D_{n+r})$, $r=1,\dots,R$ are the unknowns.
+To close the system, we impose the $R$ physical equations at the time steps $t_{n+r}$, $r=1,\dots,R$. \end{remark} } \begin{remark} For small values of $R$ (say $R=2$), we derive an explicit analytic expression for the structural equation.
+However, this becomes intractable for larger $R>4$, and so we compute the kernel and determine an orthogonal basis to automatically provide the $R$ structural equations (see \cite{CMM23,CMMC25} for details). \end{remark} At the end of the day, we get a set of $R$ structural equations $\SE[1], \dots, \SE[R]$, linearly independent, exact for polynomials up to degree $R+1$.